AndriiKost/burning-trips/README.md

 - Front-end application - `burning-client`.
 With help  of modern javascript framework - Vue.js, and a superset for js language - Typescript, the client application follows most of the modern best practices.
 - Server application - `burning-gateway`.
 Written in modern language Golang with a good test coverege
 - Reverse proxy - `burning-nginx`.
+- Automated SSL certification renewal image - `certbot`

-- Data layer - PostgreSQL database hosted on Amazon RDS.
+PostgreSQL database is hosted on AWS RDS.
 ### Description

 Traveling somewhere?
 Check out our application to get the best places to see, rated by travelers - for travelers.